 That’s the gist of it.
 But if you want a deeper insight, keep on reading.

-In many ways, taking care of a pet isn’t much different than taking care of a child.
+In many ways, caring for a pet isn’t much different than caring for a child.
 There are many things to do and keep in mind, such as:

 - Teeth cleaning